Behavioral marketing is one of the most effective ways to increase the number of customers who buy your products or services.

 Occasion-based behavioral segmentation categorizes customers based on when they make purchases, such as holiday shoppers or vacationers buying souvenirs.

-This approach helps identify groups who purchase similar products for different occasions, like gifts for birthdays, holidays, or other special events.
+This approach helps identify groups that purchase similar products for different occasions, such as gifts for birthdays, holidays, or other special events.

 Timing-based segmentation focuses on when customers make their purchases, such as back-to-school shopping or seasonal trends.